 - Draw the computational grid on a piece of transparent paper, put it on top of the sea chart and write the depth for each grid node on the paper.
-Then enter the depth values in a file using the data file editor for 2D matrices provided with the MIKE 3/MIKE Zero - If you have a digitizing tablet compatible with the MIKE 21 digitizing program you can use this to create a file with (x,y) coordinates and the corresponding depths.
-This data can then be gridded using the Bathymetry Editor facility.
+Then enter the depth values in a file using the data file editor for 2D matrices provided with the MIKE 3/MIKE Zero - If you have a file with (x,y) coordinates and the corresponding depths you can grid this data using the Bathymetry Editor facility.
 An example with a step-by-step description of how to use the Bathymetry Editor for creating a bathymetry data file is included with the installation.
 Please find this example in your installation folder under Examples\MIKEZero\BatEdit. - If you have your depth information in digital form you can create a program which writes the 2D bathymetry matrix to an ASCII file and enter this file into the standard data file format using the Grid Editor.